Bramham Park

 Bramham Park is a Grade I listed 18th-century country house in Bramham, between Leeds and Wetherby, in West Yorkshire, England.

 The house, constructed of magnesian limestone ashlar with stone slate roofs in a classical style, is built to a linear plan with a main range linked by colonnades to flanking pavilions.
 The main block is of three storeys with a raised forecourt.
-The house is surrounded by a 500 acre landscaped park ornamented by a series of follies and avenues laid out in the 18th-century landscape tradition, surrounded by 1235 acre of arable farmland.
+The house has a 500 acre landscaped park, ornamented by a series of follies and avenues laid out in the 18th-century landscape tradition, and is enclosed by 1235 acre of arable farmland.
 Bramham Park is used annually for the Leeds Festival.